 Downsides of IVF Loans

 There are also downsides to consider when taking out IVF loans, including:

 - You may still pay a lot of interest: Although the rates on some personal loans are relatively low, other loans have high rates topping out at 30% interest.
 And even with low-interest loans, you could still pay thousands of dollars in interest over time—especially if your loan has a long repayment period.

 - Some loans have origination fees: Depending upon your lender, you may have to pay an upfront fee for your loan.
-This can mean big costs and having to pay back money you paid out as fees.
+This can mean big costs and having to pay back the money you paid out as fees.

 - Not everyone can qualify for a personal loan: If you can’t qualify based on your credit or income, you won’t have the option to get a personal loan.